alilego/store-api-springboot/README.md

 - **Soft Deletes**: Products are marked as deleted rather than physically removed.
 - **Auditing**: Automatic tracking of creation and modification timestamps.
 - **Pagination**: Built-in support for large datasets with sorting options.
-- **Minimal Testing**: Unit & integration testing at service layer to demonstrate code testability, as per assignment scope.
+- **Minimal CI Testing**: Unit & integration testing for service layer to demonstrate code testability, as per assignment scope.
-- **No Swagger**: Omitted for simplicity, with API documented directly in README.

 ## ❌ Excluded by Design
 - Frontend
 - Persistent external DB
-- Swagger/OpenAPI
 - OAuth2 / JWT authentication

 ---